XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 YOU HAVE BEEN WARNED
 <a href="https://www.youtube.com/watch?v=9rO8qLU-3vE">Sample Testing Video</a>

+# How to Use?
+First enable Show Hidden Folder from File Explorer Open my "Honey" Folder at:
+* Desktop
+* Download
+* Document
+* Pictures
+* Music
+* Videos
+* C:\
+Then fill all my "Honey" Folder with bait file the more file in there the better my Script will work

 # WEAKNESS/KNOWN BUG AND FEATURE
 ### FEATURES:
 * Driverless protection (Rootkit and spyware worry free :D)